 For a start 19 of Panspacificflight’s first crop of 23 foals qualified (that’s just about all those who survived).
 Then 14 of them went on to success on the track.
-By our count these 14 horses, now six-year-olds, have won more than 85 races between them.
+By our count these 14 horses, now six-year-olds, have won more than a hundred races between them.
 Wow!

 Nearly all of them have been exported and are still performing well in Australia and now back in the United States where the stallion is domiciled.

 Panspacificflight was already a proven sire in the US before Macca Lodge started importing his frozen semen and he’s now left the winners of $US17 million in stakes there.
 But in May 2016 there was a Panspacificflight winner in New Jersey with a difference — he was bred in New Zealand.

 Wick won five races and nearly $40,000 in stakes for Wyndham trainer Brendon McLellan before being exported.
 Now, racing as Wick N, he’s won nine times in the US and has taken a mile rate of 1:51.6 at The Downs at Mohegan Sun Pocono.

 Across the Tasman, Glenisla has won 16 races, posting a best time of 1:54.8 when she downed the 2015 Southland Oaks winner Smokin Bird at Menangle in March 2016.
 She now races in South Australia.

 BREEDER ALERT: Wick and Glenisla are both out of Holmes Hanover mares.
 From just six surviving foals bred on that cross, Panspacificflight has also left Julia Lady (five wins) and Ansett Flight (three).